AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

 Suppose instead of DDR memory there was a piece of hardware located at AppPF BAR4 that required individual writes to control particular functions.
 The hardware would only see a single access with WC enabled instead of 16 individual writes.
 Care must be taken when placing logic other than memory such as FIFOs in a WC region, because the order or number of writes does not match the application writes.

 Finally, data being held in the WC buffer prior to being written is not guaranteed to be coherent.
-If a read is performed before the WC buffer is flushed, it may contain stall data.
+If a read is performed before the WC buffer is flushed, it may contain stale data.

 ## For Further Reading:
 The sysfs Filesystem